agonix007/armenia/README.md

-# Armenia Backend
+# Armenia Sneakers and Leather Products

-Armenia Backend is a powerful and intuitive platform designed to streamline the web development process.
-With its comprehensive set of tools and user-friendly interface, Armenia Backend empowers developers to create dynamic and engaging websites with ease.
-Experience the efficiency and flexibility of Armenia Backend for seamless web development.
+Welcome to the Armenia Sneakers and Leather Products project!
+This is a web development project aimed at providing a platform for users to explore and purchase high-quality sneakers and leather products.
+Armenia is a powerful and intuitive platform designed to streamline the web development process.

+## Features

+- Browse a wide range of sneakers and leather products.
+- User authentication and registration.
+- Shopping cart functionality.
+- Secure checkout process.
+- Order tracking and history.
+- Admin panel for managing products and users.
 ## Tech Stack

+**Frontend:** HTML, CSS, JavaScript, Handlebars

 **Server:** Node

-**Packages:** Express, mongoose, validator, dotenv, bcryptjs, jsonwebtoken, cookie-parser
+**Packages:** Express, mongoose, validator, dotenv, bcryptjs, jsonwebtoken, cookie-parser, uuid, hbs

+**Database:** Mongo Db

 ## Environment Variables